-Additionally, our ID cards are laminated and come with free plastic holders, so they won't fade and can easily last the lifetime of your service dog.
+Additionally, our ID cards come with free plastic holders, so they won't fade and can easily last the lifetime of your service dog.
 They're also double sided, containing your service dog / ESA ID on the front, and the relevant federal laws regarding service dogs or emotional support animals on the back, allowing you to quickly show the rules to anyone who asks.

 Furthermore, should you ever have an issue verifying your registration, you can rest assured that our friendly support staff is available to help you by phone or email no matter the time of day or night - 24/7/365 service.
 You don't get a 98% customer satisfaction rating unless you're relentless about resolving any issues that may arise for all your customers!

 And, if you're in a rush, you're in good hands, because all our orders ship next mail day (including Saturdays), and we have rush shipping options available on all orders.
 Standard shipping is always free!

 No, we do not need to see documentation of your disability to process your registration.
 We ask you to acknowledge that you have a disability that qualifies you for a service dog or emotional support animal under the interpretation of the ADA, ACAA, and FHA.
 Please do not take advantage of this powerful service.

 The law treats these 3 registration types differently: